W239BT

 W239BT is a low-powered radio translator station that is licensed to Glasgow, Kentucky, and primarily serving the Caveland area and the Bowling Green, Kentucky vicinity.
-Owned by SOKY Radio, Inc., it broadcasts a Contemporary hit radio format at a frequency of 95.7 Megahertz, and it is known on air as "95.9 The Vibe".
+Owned by Commonwealth Broadcasting, it airs a simulcast of adult hits-formatted WLLI 102.3 FM Munfordville at a frequency of 95.7 MHz, and it is known on air as "102.3/95.7 Jack FM".
 W239BT transmits from a tower located near Haywood, just southwest of Glasgow.

-The translator-style radio station is simulcast over a HD2 subchannel, WOVO-HD2, that can be accessible via an HD Radio Tuner.
-This makes WOVO the second radio station in Bowling Green to multi-plex their HD Radio signal; sister station WPTQ was the first in the market to do so.
-As a Top 40 station, the translator's main rivals are WUHU in Bowling Green, and Nashville's WRVW.
+The translator-style radio station is simulcast over a HD2 subchannel, WHHT-HD2, that can be accessible via an HD Radio Tuner.
+This makes WHHT the second radio station in Bowling Green to multi-plex their HD Radio signal; sister station WPTQ was the first in the market to do so.

 History

 WOVO launched the station on a HD2 subchannel in 2015.
 Most radio users do not have an HD Radio set, so the subchannel has been simulcasting over two translators, W239BT of Glasgow, and W240CP in Bowling Green.

 On March 21, 2018, W239BT/WOVO-HD2 rebranded as "95.9 The Vibe".

+On November 18, 2024, W239BT switched its parent station from WOVO's HD2 subchannel to WHHT's HD2 subchannel and began stunting with Christmas music, branded as "Santa 102.3/95.7", simulcasting WLLI 102.3 FM Bowling Green.

+On December 26, 2024, W239BT ended stunting and launched a simulcast of adult hits-formatted WLLI 102.3 FM Munfordville.